An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: Introduction

 In this paper, we consider $k$-best enumeration of the minimal connected edge dominating sets.
-Enumeration of minimal (edge) dominating sets is a central topic of the field of enumeration.
+The enumeration of minimal (edge) dominating sets is a central topic in the field of enumeration algorithms.
 Thus, without cardinality constraints, the problem has hardness results and positive results for various graph classes~\cite{Kante:Limouzy:WG:2015,DBLP:conf/fct/KanteLMN11,DBLP:journals/siamdm/KanteLMN14,DBLP:journals/talg/BonamyDHPR20}.
-For minimal edge dominating set enumeration, Kant{\'e} et al.\ have been developed a polynomial-delay and polynomial-space algorithm~\cite{DBLP:conf/wads/KanteLMNU15}.
-As a first natural question, we consider whether there exists a polynomial-delay $k$-best enumeration algorithm for minimal connected edge dominating sets.
+For minimal edge dominating set enumeration, Kant{\'e} et al.\ developed a polynomial-delay and polynomial-space algorithm~\cite{DBLP:conf/wads/KanteLMNU15}.
+As a first natural question, we consider whether a polynomial-delay $k$-best enumeration algorithm exists for minimal connected edge dominating sets.
 It is known that finding a minimum connected edge dominating set is \NP-hard~\cite{Munaro}(p.
 102, Lemma 4.4.3).
 Therefore, a polynomial-delay $k$-best enumeration of the minimal connected edge dominating set is intractable.

+Another motivation for addressing $k$-best enumeration of the minimal connected edge dominating sets is the result of Kobayashi et al.~\cite{Kobayashi:Efficient:2020}.
+They showed that enumeration of small minimal Steiner trees and edge dominating sets can be solved in polynomial delay with constant approximation factor.
+To enumerate $k$-best solutions in an approximate manner, it must at least be possible to enumerate all solutions efficiently.
+Connectivity and edge domination not only allow for efficient enumeration, but also allow for enumeration of only solutions of small cardinality.
+Therefore, we studied the problem that satisfies both of two constraint simultaneously.

-As the main result of this paper, we show that we can enumerate $k$-best minimal connected edge dominating sets approximately with polynomial delay.
+\textbf{Main result:} We show that we can enumerate $k$-best minimal connected edge dominating sets approximately with polynomial delay.
 Note that our algorithm also achieves a polynomial-delay enumeration of ``all'' minimal connected edge dominating sets.
 We summarize our main results in the following theorem and corollary.

 \begin{theorem} There is an algorithm that approximately enumerates $k$-best minimal connected edge dominating sets with a constant approximation ratio in polynomial delay. \end{theorem}

 \begin{corollary} There is an algorithm that enumerates all minimal connected edge dominating sets with polynomial delay. \end{corollary}